ironhack-labs/lab-movies-celebrities/README.md

 - `occupation` - String (what the celebrity does, why they are famous.
 For example _actor, singer, comedian_, or you can put _unknown_ if your celebrity is someone like Kim Kardashian)
 - `catchPhrase` - String (every celebrity needs a good catch phrase.
 Well maybe not all of them have one in real life, but all of _our_ celebrities will have a catch phrase.
 This can be pretty much anything.)

-Go ahead and create the `Celebrity.model.js` model file in the `models` folder.
+Go ahead and locate the `Celebrity.model.js` model file in the `models` folder.
 Using schema, create the `Celebrity` model with the above mentioned properties. _Don't forget to export the model._ 2.
 In the `Celebrity.model.js` model file:

 <br>